penn-state-dance-marathon/deploy-django-crons/README.md

 **Required** The path to your pip requirements file
 ### `bucket`
 **Required** The name of the S3 bucket you want your Lambda package uploaded to
+### `zappa`
+**Optional (default: false)** A boolean of whether or not this is a Zappa project.
+If so, then this action will also run Django collectstatic and migrations on your lambda function
 ## Example
 ```
 uses: penn-state-dance-marathon/deploy-django-crons@master